Jeremia-Ott/msd21_ott_jeremia/README.md

 2. Right click root folder in IntelliJ and click Build Calculator-Example

 ## How to use
-Add CalculatorImpl.java and ICalculator.java to your Project
+Add Calculator.java to your Project.
+You can also use the log4j2.xml.template file to create your own config file for the logger.

 ## More information
 My name: Jeremia Ott